GameHackFan/pssme/README.md

-# pssme
-Pretty Soldier Sailor Moon Editor (Arcade).
+# PSSME - Pretty Soldier Sailor Moon Editor (Arcade)
+An editor for the game Pretty Solider Sailor Moon (Arcade).

+You can access the editor [here](https://gamehackfan.github.io/pssme/).